|

 Unfortunately, this is not true.
-In fact, the ramping up of so-called exit fees over the last few years has become something of a scandal, and is currently under investigation by the FSA (Financial Services Authority), the body responsible for regulating finance products.
+In fact, the ramping up of so-called exit fees over the last few years has become something of a scandal, and is under investigation by the FCA (Financial Conduct Authority), the body formerly responsible for regulating finance products.
 Exit fees are also known as redemption fees.

 Some examples of exit fees: